 - Computer-aided drawing

 - Topographic drawing

 - Civil Engineering Technology

 Bachelor's Degree Programs in Civil Engineering

-Bachelor's degree programs in this field, typically leading to a Bachelor of Science in Civil Engineering, are 4-year programs which prepare students for careers as licensed engineers who work with the built environment.
+Bachelor's degree programs in this field, typically leading to a Bachelor of Science in Civil Engineering, are 4-year programs which prepare students for careers as licensed engineers.
 The curriculum draws upon math and physical science as well as the social sciences and humanities.
 Graduates are prepared for careers in construction, industry, research or government work.

-The curriculum covers core civil engineering concepts dealing with transportation systems, physical structures and natural environments.
-Many programs offer students the opportunity to pursue a concentration or sub-specialty, such as environmental engineering, water resources engineering or transportation.
+Students also study core civil engineering concepts dealing with transportation systems, physical structures and natural environments.
+Many programs offer the opportunity to pursue a concentration or sub-specialty, such as environmental engineering, water resources engineering, or transportation.
 Course topics include structural design and soil engineering in addition to the following:

 - Mechanics of materials

 Civil engineering technicians could see 5% job growth during the 2014-2024 period, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
 As the demand for civil engineers in general increases, more technicians are needed to assist with engineering projects.
 The BLS reported the median annual salaries for civil engineering technicians to be $49,260 in 2015.
 According to the BLS, civil engineers could experience 8% growth during the 2014-2024 decade.
 Their median annual salary was $82,220 in 2015, also according to the BLS.